debiiyappi/pooputil/README.md

 # 💩 pooputil

-Industrial-grade, memory-hard cryptographic engine and toolkit utilizing the `.poop` file extension Other apps just hide your data. `pooputil` compresses your files, encrypts them using premium cryptographic primitives, and then literally shreds the original files off your drive so forensic recovery tools find absolutely nothing.
+Industrial-grade, memory-hard cryptographic engine and toolkit utilizing the `.poop` file extension Other apps just hide your data. `pooputil` compresses your files, encrypts them to `.poop` containers, and then literally shreds the original files off your drive so forensic recovery tools find absolutely nothing.
 It is a clean, absolute wipe.
 My bad about the broken module imports in v0.0.1, everything flows perfectly now in v0.0.2!

 Licensed under the copyleft **GNU GPLv3**.
 Take the source code, fork it, and build your own toolkit on top of it